 - Then in 2002 after I moved to Florida I decided to check out this pizza/grinder shop on my lunch break one afternoon that was recommended by a coworker.
 Had never been there before, but it was supposed to be New York style, run by some guys from Brooklyn.
 So I’m in there getting my food (I don’t even remember what I got at this point) and one of the dark haired Italian looking guys behind the counter is looking at me with furrowed brows, as if trying to place me.
 After I paid and was getting ready to leave he finally says “I recognize you….I know I know you from somewhere.”
 Knowing he was from Brooklyn I almost replied without thinking, “You probably do, on another timeline.” :D But I caught myself.
 Then he mumbled it again, more to himself than anybody else, “I know I recogize you.”
 As I was leaving through the front door I glanced back at him and found that he was just standing there, watching me go, with intense furrowed brows, wheels spinning in his head.
 Some people would say he was just using a pick up line, but he wasn’t.
 I could tell this guy sincerely knew that he recognized me and was trying to place me, and the fact that he was still staring at me intensely even after I’d turned to go kind of proved it.
 And sure, he could totally have been mistaken, or maybe I have a look that other girls have where he’s from (after all my genetics came together in New York, so it makes sense I might look like people do in that area)….or maybe it was timeline bleedover.
 What’s weird is that even though the food was most likely good (again, don’t remember what I got but I know it wasn’t a negative food experience) I never went back.
 It’s like I avoided the place.
 And I’m not sure why, unless maybe on some deep down level I knew something strange was going on and I didn’t want to deal with it.
 I already had enough strangeness going on at the time, didn’t need one more thing to add to the pile. :D

-- And something odd that happened recently (November 2010) was me having to remind myself that I’ve had experience with living in southern California, and specifically, being in L.A. !!
+- And something odd that happened in November 2010 was me having to remind myself that I’ve had experience with living in southern California, and specifically, being in L.A. !!
 This, after having lived in SoCal for ten years from ’91-2001.
 My mindset somehow slipped into this weird “New York mode” – even though in this life I’ve never lived there – and I was glimpsing how it would feel to be “over there” trying to tell myself about “another life” where I’ve lived on the west coast, and have traveled all around and hung out in L.A.
 So it was like slipping into that other body/mindset and forgetting about this one, and I could feel the surprise as the me “over there” tried to imagine what that would even be like.
 L.A?
 Hollywood??
 Venice Beach??
 Orange County??
 Really??
 It seemed like a foreign land.
 I had to shake it out of me and remind myself Hey……..That was actually THIS life.
 You used to live in SoCal.
 You were there, for ten years…..remember?!?
 Then the other mindset faded out and I was “back in” this realm.
 It probably doesn’t sound like much, but it was on par with the idea of amnesia.
 Where the life I’ve lived “over here” was fading away for just a few moments and the other one was bleeding over on top, dominating.
 Ever since that happened I can now put myself into the “New York mindset” where I can see how this life totally makes no sense as compared to that one.
 Like switching over at will.
 It’s weird.

 - Then on a more serious note there’s 9/11.
 This was something I had originally included in the very first version of this write up back in 2006, but removed shortly thereafter because it felt too personal.
 At this point it doesn’t matter anymore, so here goes.
 But on the morning of 9/11 I was 3,000 miles away in Orange County, CA watching the events unfold on my roommate Todd’s TV after waking up to the announcement on my clock radio.
 (I rented a room in a house with three other people, plus a landlord who was there part time.)
 The south tower had already gone down, which is what I woke up hearing.
 Nothing like waking to the voice of Danny Bonaduce, who at that time was then co-host of Star 98.7’s morning show saying “Oh my god…the south tower of the World Trade Center has just collapsed…the south tower of the World Trade Center has just collapsed…” Next thing I know I’m leaping out of bed and running down the hall to Todd’s room, pounding on his door since he had a TV with cable hookup and I didn’t.
 So we’re watching the events unfold on his TV, with the remaining smoking North Tower in flames, and then………..it began to collapse too.
 Inside me there was this intense panic and I mentally screamed out “NOOOOOOOOOOOOOOOOOO!!!!!” followed by the thought of, “ALL THOSE PEOPLE!!!
 THEY’RE STILL IN THE BUILDING!!!!”……and right then my entire body involuntarily twisted and jerked in this crazy way, my neck twitching violently.
 To the point where afterwords I couldn’t turn it.
 For the next three days I had to swivel my entire body if I wanted to see around me.
 Things like that don’t just happen.
 There was some strange connection between me and the WTC, but I hesitate to even theorize what it was.
 But in lieu of all the other evidence I think I can take a guess.
 I was furious when right after the building collapsed the stupid TV announcer, some older guy, don’t know who, was all flabbergasted about “trying to imagine the New York skyline without the twin towers!” and kept going on about that, like that was the most important outcome of all this.
 A skyline with no towers in it. !!!!
 WHAT ABOUT ALL THE PEOPLE THAT WERE IN THE BUILDING.
 Screw the “skyline.”
 That’s why I’m fond of saying that the people that are placed before us in the media are many times, not human.